 In addition, you can add a status label that is useful for the project roadmap as you can use it to show task status and priority level.
-You can rename columns, create your labels and choose colors you prefer.
+You can rename fields, create your labels and choose colors you prefer.

 You can set start and end dates for all project activities, rename every item you create, assign people, comment on items, set start and end dates for project activities, and more.
 As Plaky offers flexibility, you can use it to manage every type of project.

 Last but not least, it’s time to show you all the data from the table above in Plaky project management software.